eblahm/eblahg/README.md

 #### tagging and date stamping

+Optional Article Tagging and Date Stamping can be inputed via the "title" field in Draft.
-tags and date are imputed in the "title" field within Draft the syntax for this field is `title | date:mm/dd/yyyy | tags:foo,bar` Date and title are optional
+The syntax is `title | date:mm/dd/yyyy | tags:foo,bar`

 acceptable examples
 - `top ten funny things`